For daily wit & wisdom, sign up for the Almanac newsletter.

-As anyone who reads this blog must know, I’m a big fan of home remedies and homemade housecleaning products made from readily available natural materials.
+As anyone who reads my column knows, I’m a big fan of home remedies and homemade house-cleaning products made from readily available natural materials.
 However, “natural” remedies don’t always work and can even be harmful.
 Here are seven popular remedies that are not a good idea!

 I enjoy researching the old ways of using what’s at hand for healing minor ills and meeting the needs of everyday life.
 But I’m also a fan of science and hard evidence, and sometimes science reveals that a tried-and-true solution to a common problem is ineffective, or worse, harmful.